 4.3.
-Who is not eligible?
+Who is not eligible to apply for a grant?

 You are not eligible to apply if you are an organisation, or you have a project partner which is:

 - included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' - an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act (2012).